 The Board has responsibility for overseeing our compensation program.
-The Board has delegated certain oversight responsibilities to the Compensation Committee, but retains final authority over the compensation program and process including approval of material amendments to or adoption of new equity-based compensation plans and the review and approval of Committee recommendations regarding executive compensation.
+The Board has delegated certain oversight responsibilities to the Compensation Committee, but retains final authority over the compensation program and process including approval of material amendments to or adoption of new equity-based compensation plans and the review and approval of Committee recommendations regarding senior executive compensation.

-In designing the various components and determining amounts of compensation, the Compensation Committee draws upon the CEO and the Vice President, Human Resources and confers with the Senior Vice President, Commercial and Legal Affairs and the Senior Vice President, Finance and CFO on matters that fall within their respective areas of expertise and responsibilities.
+In considering and approving the various components and amounts of compensation, the Compensation Committee draws upon the CEO and the Vice President, Human Resources and confers with the Senior Vice President, Commercial and Legal Affairs and the Senior Vice President, Finance and CFO on matters that fall within their respective areas of expertise and responsibilities.

 The Vice President, Human Resources provides the Committee with internal and external analyses regarding the basic structure and competitiveness of the Corporation's compensation program and the details of the Corporation's various compensation and incentive plans.
 Each year, the CEO and Vice President, Human Resources review the base salaries of the NEOs, other than the CEO, and other senior executives and recommend adjustments to these salaries.
-Additionally, the CEO and Vice President, Human Resources provide the Committee with a detailed review of the actual results for each performance measure under the Bonus Plan compared to target and the resulting proposed payments under the plan.
-Also, the CEO and Vice President, Human Resources of stock options and share units to be granted as well as the specific grant amounts to the NEOs, other than the CEO, and other senior executives.
+Additionally, the CEO and Vice President, Human Resources provide the Committee with a detailed review of the actual results for each performance measure under the annual incentive program compared to target and the resulting proposed payments under the plan.
+Also, the CEO and Vice President, Human Resources to the NEOs, other than the CEO, and share units to be granted as well as the specific grant amounts to the NEOs, other than the CEO, and other senior executives.

-The Committee considers advice from its compensation advisor with regard to the recommendations of Management as part of preparing its recommendations to the Board.
+The Committee considers advice from its compensation advisor with regard to the recommendations of Management in approving compensation matters and making recommendations to the Board.